 The brain needs to be consistently engaged to get sharpen and become more efficient.
 This includes adults but is more important for children who are still growing up.

-There are many toys and games available to keep your kids mentally active as much as possible every day such as jigsaw puzzles and some board games.
+There are many educational toys and games available to keep your kids mentally active as much as possible every day such as jigsaw puzzles and some board games.